Death Valley National Park California, USA Travel Guide

 Ensure your car is in excellent condition before entering the park (check tires, fluids, cooling system).

-Carry a spare tire, jack, and basic tools; breaking down in remote, hot areas can be life-threatening.
+Carry a spare tire, jack, and fundamental tools; breaking down in remote, hot areas can be life-threatening.

-Prioritize stocking up on water and fuel in gateway towns before entering the park.
+Prioritize stocking up on water and fuel in the towns leading to prior to entering the park.

 Departure preparations from Death Valley and the U.S.